GitHubOctocatBot/welcome-to-github/README.md

 With each commit, you have the opportunity to create a **commit message**, a short, meaningful comment about the change you’re making to a file.
 So you always know exactly what changed, no matter when you return to a commit.

-## Practice: Customize your first Github website by writing HTML code
+## Practice: Customize your first GitHub website by writing HTML code

 Want to edit the site you just published?
 Let’s practice commits by introducing yourself in your `index.html` file.
 Don’t worry about getting it right the first time—you can always build on your introduction later.